maxensas/xiletrade/README.md

 This program is free, closed-source (aim to be open) not GNU GPL for now and still in development.

 ### Special words about the game we like
 To be clear, as long as GGG keep their politics about in-game trade mechanics and third party tools, Xiletrade will provide help with his features but will always try to avoid all kind of abuses.
-A full revamped can be expected with the PoE 2 launch, we never know.
+A full revamped can be expected with the launch of PoE 2, we never know.

 ### Personal contact
 You can contact me by mail [xiletrade@gmail.com](mailto:xiletrade@gmail.com)